');

 About Ashville, OH

-Ashville is a small community in Ohio with a population of 4,626 residents.
-The median household income is $64,934 per year, which is near the national average.
-The median age in Ashville is 35.8 years.
+Ashville is a small town located in Ohio with a population of 4,626 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,934 per year, which is 14% below the national median of $75,149.
+The median age of 35.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Ashville, OH